 On Dec.
 3, 1787, 48 men gathered at Manasseh Cutler’s house, shot off a volley and embarked on their journey.
 They carried their supplies in a wagon with lettering on the side that read, “Ohio, for Marietta on the Muskingum.”
 They crossed the mountains on foot and stopped in West Newton, Pa., on the Youghiogheny River.
 There they built flatboats and canoes and floated down the river to Pittsburgh, where they finished out the winter.
-In the spring they continued on, traveling down the Ohio and Muskingam Rivers, where they stopped and began building Marietta.
+In the spring they continued on, traveling down the Ohio and Muskingum rivers, where they stopped and began building Marietta.

 When he returned from Ohio in 1789, he ran for Congress as a Federalist and won, serving two terms.
 He also pursued scientific inquiry, conducting meteorological and astronomical investigations.
-Cutler wrote detailed descriptions of 350 plants of New England, the first to do so.
-He was one of the first members of the American Academy of Arts and Sciences.
+Before his trip out west, he had led the first scientific expedition to the summit of Mt.
+Washington.

 We are indebted to the Ipswich Historical Commission for this story about Manasseh Cutler, and to Gordon Harris for bringing its website to our attention.
-This story was updated in 2020.
+This story was updated in 2021.

 Image: First Congregational Church By Elizabeth B. Thomsen – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=48083533.